canonical/charmed-kubeflow-documentation/docs/explanation/security/index.rst

 To reduce the blast radius of infrastructure disruptions, it is generally recommended to deploy COS and the observed application in separate, isolated environments.
 See `COS production deployments best practices <https://charmhub.io/topics/canonical-observability-stack/reference/best-practices>`_ for more details.

-See :ref:`Integrate with COS <integrate-with-cos>` to learn how CKF and COS can be integrated using Juju.
+See :ref:`Integrate with COS <integrate_cos>` to learn how CKF and COS can be integrated using Juju.